rababerladuseladim/megadudes-evaluation/README.md

 ## Testing

-Test cases are in the subfolder `.test`.
-They are automatically executed via continuous integration with [Github Actions](https://github.com/features/actions).
+Test cases are in the subfolder `test`.
+They are automatically executed via continuous integration with [GitHub Actions](https://github.com/features/actions).